DebsankarBanerjee/DebsankarBanerjee.github.io/README.md

   </div>
 </body>
 <br/>
-Currently I am a postdoctoral fellow in the [James Frank Institute](https://jamesfranckinstitute.uchicago.edu/) at The University of Chicago working with Prof. [Suri Vaikuntanathan](https://vaikuntanathan-group.uchicago.edu/).
+Currently I am a postdoctoral fellow in the [James Franck Institute](https://jamesfranckinstitute.uchicago.edu/) at The University of Chicago working with Prof. [Suri Vaikuntanathan](https://vaikuntanathan-group.uchicago.edu/).
 My primary research interests lie in understanding the physical principles that drive the complex and rich dynamics seen in **living active matter systems**.
 My current research activities are mainly focused on understanding how physical learning leads to mechanochemical adaptation at a cellular or tissue level, studying the formation and size regulation of intracellular structures (e.g., filaments, networks, organelles, condensates etc), and studying the collective dynamics and self-organization of active elements (e.g., growing filaments, contractile actomyosin network, cell junction etc) seen across the scales from the sub-cellular cytoskeleton to supra-cellular structures and tissues.
 I employ various analytical and computational methods ranging from coarse grained active hydrodynamic description to stochastic reaction network and microscopic molecular dynamics simulations, to model and study biological systems.

 ## My Research